skillrepos/cc-adv/labs.md

 ## Lab Summary
 ✅ You've climbed the delegation ladder:
-- One-pass setup: CLAUDE.md + the standing rule the whole day leans on
+- One-pass setup: CLAUDE.md + your own rule
 - Built `/triage` with `$ARGUMENTS`, inline bash context, `@file` references and scoped `allowed-tools`
 - Converted it to a **skill** — hot-reloaded without a restart
 - Forked it with `context: fork` — full conversation, separate workspace
 - Delegated verbose test output to a `model: haiku` subagent
-- Asked for a deeper plan with `ultrathink`
 - Detached a worker with `claude --bg`, pre-approved with mode **and** `--allowedTools`
 - Found its output in its own **git worktree** — isolation you can see